tanosimeruyou-del/fRyhqobl0sk/README.md

 'Cause I just want you here tonight
 Holding on to me so tight
 What more can I do?
-Baby all I want for Christmas
+Baby all I want for Christmas is you

 All the lights are shining
 So brightly everywhere
-And the sound of children's
-Laughter fills the air
+And the sound of children's laughter fills the air
 And everyone is singing
 I hear those sleigh bells ringing
-Santa won't you bring me the one
-I really need-won't you please
-Bring my baby to me...
+Santa won't you bring me the one I really need won't you please bring my baby to me...

-I don't want a lot for Christmas
+Oh I don't want a lot for Christmas
 This is all I'm asking for
 I just want to see my baby
 Standing right outside my door
-I just want you for my own
+Oh I just want you for my own
 More than you could ever know
 Make my wish come true
 Baby all I want for Christmas is you...

+All I want for Christmas is you baby...
+All I want for Christmas is you baby...
-All I want for Christmas is you
+All I want for Christmas is you baby...
 ```